Skip to content

 Usage: Hydro input-file

-If you got a message like the one above, you are up and running!
+If you see a message like the one above, the installation was successful!

 C:\>hydro -v